devicenul/bwdemo/README.md

 - My desktop Windows 10 PC - development and test deployments
 - My SurfaceBook 2 - development
 - My two QNAP NAS boxes - Docker Station and final Run Environment
-- iPhone + BT Speakers - ambiance
+- iPhone + BT Speakers + AppleMusic - ambiance
-- HDTV + Rougue One: A Star Wars Story - sanity
+- HDTV + Xbox One + Rogue One: A Star Wars Story - sanity

 ## Postmortem
 ###### Or, what worked and what didn't?